TanmayJain97/Address-Book-JDBC/README.md

 # Address-Book-JDBC

-Modified to UC 20 - Ability to Add Multiple Contacts to the AddressBook Database using MultiThreading
+Modified to UC 22 - Ability to Read Entries of Address Book from JSONServer